 It is clear that Daria is ambitious and driven.
 When she came to Sweden and was waiting for her social security number (required to apply to the Employment Service), she learned Swedish from online courses.
 It took a couple of months before she got her social security number and when she had read the first basic course in Swedish at Eductus, she saw that she had sufficient knowledge to jump straight to the last course.

-The employee survey was a success for the company, and Jens and the management team took the decision to offer Daria employment to further develop HR functions.
+The employee survey was a success for the company, and Jens and the management team made the decision to offer Daria employment to further develop HR functions.

 Daria thinks that more companies will see the benefits of diversity at the workplace because different experiences mean viewing problems from new perspectives and finding creative solutions.
 Jens agrees with Daria: